danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-The focused value is optional and is `nil` when no view with a matching `.focusedValue` has focus.
+The focused value is optional and `nil` when no view with a matching `.focusedValue` has focus.
 This means that we can disable the button when it won't do anything.

-However, there is one last, important thing to consider.
+However, there is one last thing to consider.
 A window only becomes focused when a view within it is focused.
-In our case, where we just have texts and dividers, *the window will never be focused*.
+Since we just have texts and dividers, the window will not be focused.

-This means that our custom command menu button will never be enabled, even if a window is selected:
+This means that our menu button will never be enabled, even when a window is selected:

 ![Disabled menu command]({{page.assets}}/no-focus.png)

-If we now add a text field to the view and start editing it, the command menu button becomes enabled:
+If we add a text field to the view and starts editing it, the menu button becomes enabled:

 ![Menu command enabled by text field]({{page.assets}}/focus-with-textfield.png)

-If we have no focusable views, we can still fix this, by applying `.focusable()` to the entire view:
+Without a focusable view, we can still fix this, by applying `.focusable()` to the entire view:

 ![Menu command enabled by code]({{page.assets}}/focus-with-code.png)

-But adding this causes a focus effect to appear.
-To disable this, just add `.focusEffectDisabled()` to your view, and the focus will not be visual:
+Since the focus effect is not needed in this case, since the window becomes focused, we can add a `.focusEffectDisabled()` modifier to the view to hide the blue square:

 ![Menu command enabled by code, without focus effect]({{page.assets}}/focus-without-effect.png)

-We can now tap the button or use the keyboard shortcut to trigger the action for the selected window:
+We can now tap the menu button or use the keyboard shortcut to trigger the action for the selected window:

 ![A reply being shown in a single window]({{page.assets}}/reply.png)

-If we now close all windows, the focus value becomes `nil` and the menu button becomes disabled.
+If we close all windows, the focus value becomes `nil` and the menu button disabled.
 And with that, we can now consider ourselves to be menu bar experts.